-Snowy Hydro is a Government Business Enterprise and public company incorporated under the Corporations Act 2001 (Cth) (Corporations Act), wholly owned by the Commonwealth, and subject to the Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act).
-Snowy Hydro also remains subject to the Snowy Hydro Corporatisation Act 1997 (Cth)2 (Corporatisation Act).
+Snowy Hydro is a public company incorporated under the Corporations Act 2001 (Cth) (Corporations Act), wholly owned by the Commonwealth, and is a Commonwealth Company and Government Business Enterprise subject to the Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act).
+Snowy Hydro also remains subject to the Snowy Hydro Corporatisation Act 1997 (Cth)1 (Corporatisation Act).

 On 29 June 2018, the Commonwealth acquired 100% of the shares in Snowy Hydro and Snowy Hydro became a Commonwealth company under the PGPA Act.
 On 2 July 2018, the Company was declared to be a Government Business Enterprise (GBE).
-From 28 August 2018, the Company's Shareholder Ministers have been Senator The Hon Mathias Cormann, Minister for Finance, and The Hon Angus Taylor MP, Minister for Energy and Emissions Reduction.
+From 30 October 2020, the Company's Shareholder Ministers have been Senator The Hon Simon Birmingham, Minister for Finance, and The Hon Angus Taylor MP, Minister for Energy and Emissions Reduction.

-On 15 October 2018, the Shareholder Ministers issued a Statement of Expectations (SOE) to the Company, and amended the Constitution of the Company.
-On 26 February 2019, having provided Shareholder approval for Snowy 2.0 under the Constitution, the Shareholder Ministers issued an updated SOE.
-The Company's SOE3 requires the Company to operate at arm's length from the Government.
+On 15 October 2018, the Shareholder Ministers issued a Statement of Expectations (SOE) to the Company, and amended the constitution of the Company.
+On 26 February 2019, having provided Shareholder approval for Snowy 2.0 under the constitution, the Shareholder Ministers issued an updated SOE.
+The Company's SOE2 requires the Company to operate at arm's length from the Government.
 The SOE confirms that the Board of the Company has ultimate responsibility for the performance of the Company and is accountable to the Commonwealth as its sole Shareholder.
 In accordance with the SOE, the Company is a commercial entity and is expected to operate on a commercial basis, with flexibility and discretion in its operational and commercial decisions within the bounds of the legislative and governance framework.
 Under the SOE, the Company is expected to compete in these markets in accordance with the Commonwealth's Competitive Neutrality Policy, and deliver financial returns consistent with commercial operations.